HITECHCRIME/HC_OVERVIEW/README.md

 ---

+MOTHNODE_ Aimonomia EP

+aimonomia
+n. fear that learning the name of something—a bird, a constellation, an attractive stranger—will somehow ruin it, transforming a lucky discovery into a conceptual husk pinned in a glass case, which leaves one less mystery to flutter around your head, trying to get in.

+---

 MOTHNODE_ Hierophant EP

 Based on Tarot.
 Translator between higher consciousness and mankind.
 Upright Hierophant = spiritual guidance, knowledge.
 Inverted Hierophant = corrupted, dogmatic teachings, indoctrination, inflexible thinking.